Kalbot1337/Klaminite1337.github.io/_posts/2017-11-29-net-neutrality.md

 * "True net neutrality can't be achieved."
 * "The solution is searching for a problem"

-for all three cases, I recommend attending the third source listed, as they play devils advocate better then I would, and give a more fair representation of the side.
+For all three cases, I recommend attending the third source listed, as they play devils advocate better then I would, and give a more fair representation of the side.

 ###### Arguements for neither side